ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C10_Structural_Typing.md

 they let you write flexible code that is still type-safe and retains specific type information.
 In other words, one protocol can work for many types without losing the ability to distinguish those types when it matters.
 The syntax we used (`Container[C]` inside the function annotation) leverages Python's ability to support generics in type hints.
-Under the hood, `Container[int]` is a _parameterized protocol_ instance, but conceptually you can think of it like an interface template.
+`Container[int]` is a _parameterized protocol_ instance, but conceptually you can think of it like an interface template.

 Keep in mind that user-defined generic protocols follow the same rules as normal generic classes for type checking.
 You can declare variance for type variables if needed (covariant, contravariant) using `typing.Final` or by special syntax in `TypeVar`, although if you don't declare, the type checker will assume invariance (meaning `Container[SubClass]` is not a subtype of